-EVS staff members have developed a spatially explicit, individual-based model for examining the cumulative impacts of wind energy development on populations and habitat of the greater sage-grouse (Centrocercus urophasianus)—a candidate for listing under the Endangered Species Act.
+EVS staff members have developed a spatially explicit, individual-based model (IBM, also known as agent-based model) for examining the cumulative impacts of wind energy development on populations and habitat of the greater sage-grouse (Centrocercus urophasianus), a species whose population has declined significantly, is considered near threatened by the International Union for Conservation of Nature, and has been considered for listing under the U.S. Endangered Species Act.
 Model development was initiated with funding from DOE's Wind and Water Power Program.

 Concern over the sustainability of sage-grouse populations in the face of increasing development has led to widespread restrictions on development in the species' core areas, but an incomplete understanding of the birds' response to the development of wind farms and other structures could lead to unnecessary or ineffective restrictions.
 The EVS work is intended to facilitate smart development that minimizes impact by synthesizing available information into a predictive model.

-The sage-grouse has an unusual, complex life history that includes seasonal migrations.
+The sage-grouse has a complex life history that includes seasonal migrations to meet life history needs.
 Local disruption of any part of the annual cycle could result in long-term impacts in a wider portion of the species range.
 To improve understanding of the possible effects of wind energy projects and other impacts on populations, the EVS model incorporates the species' requirements and movements.

-Future work will focus on incorporating the latest information on habitat suitability, sage-grouse biology, and wind development effects.
-Argonne also plans to develop the model into a fully functioning, user-friendly tool that land management agencies, planners, developers, and other stakeholders can use to evaluate the effects of wind development on this critically important wildlife species.
-Moreover, this new approach can be adapted to address other species and management questions.
+This modeling approach could be applied to evaluate impacts of other developments on sage-grouse or other wildlife species.
+Future work will focus on incorporating climate change scenarios and natural hazard risks into the model, and developing the model into a fully functioning, user-friendly tool that land management agencies, planners, developers, and other stakeholders can use to evaluate the effects of energy development on important wildlife species.

 Related Research Areas